is pleased to announce the Tourism Policy of the Kingdom of Bhutan

 b) Enhanceandimprovetravelfacilitationservicesbystreamliningprocesses and improving efficiency in the delivery of services.

 c) Streamlinealltourismbusinessesandservicesestablishment, operations, and regulatory compliance through the TCB.

 d) Streamline and simplify processes for tourism businesses.

-e) Collaborate with relevant stakeholders to leverage on information and communication technology through the implementation of tourism ICT Master Plan to promote tourism, service delivery and visitor experience enhancement such as online payment facilities.
+e) Collaborate with relevant stakeholders to leverage information and communication technology through the implementation of a tourism ICT Master Plan to promote tourism, service delivery, and visitor experience enhancement such as online payment facilities.

 a.
 Develop and implement Brand Bhutan strategies to differentiate Bhutan from the competing destinations.

 b.
-Strengthen promotion of Bhutan as an exclusive destination through innovative marketing and communication strategies.
+Strengthen the promotion of Bhutan as an exclusive destination through innovative marketing and communication strategies.

 7.5 Seasonal and Geographical Spread of Tourism